 1962: Bobby Hull becomes the third player in NHL history to score 50 goals in a season, tying the record shared by Maurice Richard and Bernie Geoffrion.
 Hull reaches the milestone and gives the Chicago Blackhawks a 1-0 lead when he beats Gump Worsley 4:58 into the first period, but the New York Rangers win the game 4-1 at Madison Square Garden.

-1995: Scotty Bowman becomes the first coach in NHL history with 900 career victories when the Detroit Red Wings defeat the Vancouver Canucks 2-1 at Pacific Coliseum.
+1995: Scotty Bowman becomes the first coach in NHL history with 900 regular-season victories when the Detroit Red Wings defeat the Vancouver Canucks 2-1 at Pacific Coliseum.
 The win gives Bowman an NHL record of 900-417 with 236 ties.

 2004: Panthers goalie Roberto Luongo makes 42 saves in a 3-2 loss to the Carolina Hurricanes to give him an NHL-record 2,219 for the season.
 Luongo breaks the record of 2,214 set by Felix Potvin of the Toronto Maple Leafs in 1996-97.
 Luongo finishes the season with 2,303.